Ousikai/Ousikai.github.io/_posts/tempest-crossing/tempest-tokens/2020-08-01-tempest-tokens-OLD.md

 ---

 ### Tempest Tokens?
 Tempest Tokens are a special currency acquired through monetary donations and other community volunteer efforts which will be minted ONLY before the official release of [Tempest Crossing][1], and will be used to redeem limited-time rewards.
-Tempest Tokens are burned after use, so these will get rarer over time and could be held for profit for newer players in the future...
+Anyone who purchases any quanity of Tempest Tokens will be added to our [Hall of Heroes][2]

 ### Gust Seed ($1)
 * Receive special **Discord Role** and **In-Game Title**, ***Arc in the Storm***, which gives pre-release previews!